 A Pandemic is defined as an epidemic that has spread to human populations across a large geographic area that is subject to one or more declarations under the National Emergencies Act, the Public Health Service Act, or the Robert T. Stafford Disaster Relief and Emergency Assistance Act, or if the Administrator determines that one or more declarations is likely to occur and the epidemic poses a direct threat to the national defense or its preparedness programs.
-For example, Coronavirus Disease 2019 (COVID-19).
+For example, Coronavirus Disease 2019 (COVID-19) meets the definition of a Pandemic.